hashemp206/WorldClock/README.md

 # WorldClock

-a sample app that fetches daylight time of some countries and dim UI based on time of day
+a sample app that fetches daylight time of some countries and dim UI based on time of day.